mlinxfeld/foggykitchen_tf_oci_course/README.md

 ### STEP 1.

-Clone the repo from github by executing the command as follows and then go to foggykitchen_tf_oci_course directory:
+Clone the repo from GitHub.com by executing the command as follows and then go to foggykitchen_tf_oci_course directory:

 ```
 Martin-MacBook-Pro:~ martinlinxfeld$ git clone https://github.com/mlinxfeld/foggykitchen_tf_oci_course.git